Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-deployment-rest-api/docs/DeploymentControllerApi.md

 <a name="getApplicationsUsingGET"></a>
 # **getApplicationsUsingGET**
-> ListResponseContentApplicationResponseRepresentation getApplicationsUsingGET(createdDateFrom, createdDateTo, maxItems, name, roles, skipCount, sort, status)
+> ListResponseContentOfApplicationResponseRepresentation getApplicationsUsingGET(authorization, createdDateFrom, createdDateTo, maxItems, name, roles, skipCount, sort, status)

+getApplications

 Find applications.
 It allows filtering.
 This service will return all applications if the user has ACTIVITI_DEVOPS role otherwise it returns only applications belonging to the user.